 1. Identify your audience

-Audience research is imperative especially when you’re using quiz funnels to give personalized recommendations.
-Once you know who to target, you can figure out how to match them with the products you want to sell.
+Just like in any marketing strategy, here too audience research is an essential first step.
+The better you know your audience, the easier it will be to get their initial attention, interest them, and give them personalized recommendations.
+Once you know who to target, you can figure out where to find them, what type of experience to offer them, and how to match them with the products or services you want to sell.

 2. Define the flow of the funnel